MousaZeidBaker/snake_case_keys/README.md

 The output is JSON stringified, can be used together with [jq](https://stedolan.github.io/jq/) to beautify the output

 `node dist/index.js | jq .`

+The output can be copied to the clipboard as follows

+`node dist/index.js | jq . | xclip -selection clipboard`